+Natural infection with BTV8 in clinically normal bulls decreased sperm motility for nine months and increased the proportion of malformed sperm for three months (Muller et al. 2010).
 Natural infection with BTV8 in rams decreased semen concentration and motility and the percentage of living spermatozoa for up to 85 days after clinical disease (Kirschvink et al. 2009).
 The decrease in semen quality was possibly more severe and of greater duration after natural infection than after vaccination with MLV against BTV2 (Bréard et al. 2007).

 Poor quality semen is more likely to be discarded.